About

 Jazziz Magazine, USA

-Acclaimed guitarist, composer and producer Aengus Hackett is one of Ireland’s leading jazz musicians.
-He has been burgeoning jazz in the West of Ireland for more than 10 years, with Galway Jazz Festival and with his ‘JAZZGate’ series.
-Aengus has performed with the cream of Ireland’s jazz scene such as Mike Nielsen, Tommy Halferty, Conor Guilfoyle, Bill Blackmore, Izumi Kimura, Greg Felton, and Damian Evans.
-As well as this, Aengus has collaborated with RTÉ Contempo Quartet and leading Irish contemporary ensemble the Colm O’ Hara 10tet.
+Acclaimed Galway guitarist, composer and producer Aengus Hackett is one of Ireland’s leading jazz musicians.
+Aengus has performed with the cream of Ireland’s jazz scene such as Mike Nielsen, Tommy Halferty, Conor Guilfoyle, Izumi Kimura, Bill Blackmore, Greg Felton, and Damian Evans, as well as RTÉ Contempo Quartet and leading contemporary ensemble the Colm O’ Hara 10tet.

-The Aengus Hackett Trio features some of Ireland’s leading exponents of improvised music, and the band’s debut album is due for release in 2022, with the support of the MISP Award.
+The Aengus Hackett Trio features some of Ireland’s leading exponents of improvised music.
+Funded by the MISP award, the band’s debut album was named by Irish Times as one of the Top Irish Jazz Albums of 2024.

-Another side of Aengus’ musical persona is that of Penji, his alias as an electronic music producer.
-Penji’s debut EP was released to much acclaim in May 2020.
-A follow up is planned for October 2022.
+Another side of Aengus’ musical persona is Penji, his alias as an electronic music producer.
+In 2023, he followed up his acclaimed debut EP with his album ‘Future Nostalgia’.

 “a flawless first release” – Headstuff